bradhackinen/vminhash/README.md

 ids = range(10)
 fingerprint = hasher.fingerprint(ids,cuda=True)
 ```
 The constructor's most important parameter is `n_perm`, which sets the size of the fingerprints.
-Larger fingerprints are more accurate, but require more processing time and and memory to store. `mirror` doubles the length of the fingerprint for a given `n_perm` by using the max operation as in addition to min.
+Larger fingerprints are more accurate, but require more processing time and memory to store. `mirror` doubles the length of the fingerprint for a given `n_perm` by using the max operation as in addition to min.
 In my experiments this saves processing time and improves accuracy, so it is the default setting.

 A fingerprint is a simple `np.uint32` array.
 It doesn't remember what hasher made it, so __be careful to only compare fingerprints made with exactly the same settings__.